 If we instruct lawyers or agents in the United Kingdom or abroad to act on your behalf we will exercise due care in their selection.
 We will not however be responsible for any act or omission made by those lawyers or agents so instructed.

 We are committed to providing a high level of service.
-Details as to whom complains should be addressed to are set out in the letter of engagement.
+Details as to whom complaints should be addressed to are set out in the letter of engagement.

 If you contact us by e-mail or agree to us contacting you by e-mail, you will take all security risks of e-mail contact although we shall do our best to use reasonable security measures.
 However, the electronic transmission of information cannot be guaranteed to be secure or error free and such information can be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affect or unsafe to use.

 We use the information you provide primarily for the provisions of legal services to you and for related purposes including updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal and regulatory compliance.
-Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+Our use of that information is subject to your instructions, the Data Protection Act 1998 and the General Data Protection Regulations and our duty of confidentiality.
 Please note that our work for you may require us to give information to third parties and other professional advisers.
 You have a right to access under data protection legislation to the personal data that we hold about you.
-We may from time to time send you information which we think might be of interest to you.
-If you do not wish to receive that information please notify us in writing.

 Information of a confidential nature which you provide to us will be kept strictly confidential, subject to our legal obligations.
 If, however, we are working on a matter in conjunction with your other advisers we may unless you notify us otherwise, disclose any such information to and discuss it with such other advisers as appropriate.
 Unless you notify us to the contrary in writing, we shall be entitled to refer to information which is in the public domain and/or is a matter of public record.
 This would include the fact that we are acting or have acted for you in relation to the matter for our marketing purposes, including any promotional material.